Fixitfetish/fpga_potpourri/VHDL/axi4st/readme.md

        ds_valid <= '0';
      else
        -- By default reset ds_valid when downstream receiver accepts data in the same cycle.
-       -- Overwrite ds_valid further below when new data is available. if ds_ready='1' then
+       -- Overwrite ds_valid below when new data is available. if ds_ready='1' then
          ds_valid <= '0';
        end if;

        -- Accept and process upstream data
        if us_transfer='1' then
-         -- Here, update ds_valid and ds_data dependent on new upstream data. end if;
+         -- Here, take over upstream data and update ds_valid and ds_data dependent on new upstream data. end if;
      end if;
     end if;
   end process;
 ```

+## Proprietary Extensions

+In addition to the official AXI4 Streaming standard some more features are supported.

+### Pipelined Reset

+The pipelined active-high TRESET is useful to avoid timing issues with the global ARESETN.
+The pipelined reset shall only be used when it is not possible to completely reset
+a module with flushing mechanisms.
+For example, an upsize module typically needs
+to reset internal states while a downsize module does not.
+Note that standard pipeline registers typically do not require a reset because flushing is possible.

+* The transmitter must ensure TVALID=0 when TRESET=1.
+* TRESET shall not be gated with TVALID because in this case TRESET would not propagate downstream if TVALID is low.

+### Item sizes other than a byte

+According to the AXI4-Streaming specification an item is 8 bits (1 byte) wide.
+However, this library allows any item width.
+Each TSTRB/TKEEP bit corresponds to one item, hence the TDATA width must be a multiple of the TSTRB/TKEEP width.

+### Number of items

+The AXI4-Streaming specification defines/recommends a 2^n number of items (bytes) in TDATA
+with e.g. downsize and upsize ratios being a power-of-2.
+However, this library allows any positive integer number of items in TDATA and
+therefore also any positive integer downsize or upsize ratio.
+The width of the TSTRB and TKEEP signal defines the number of items.

+### Auxiliary Signal

+Sometimes the TUSER signal is not sufficient to add auxiliary information to the stream.
+In addition to the TUSER signal also an optional auxiliary std_logic_vector can be attached to the standard AXI4_S record.
+However, the handshaking of the attached auxiliary stream is bound to the related main AXI4 stream.
+Any data can be mapped to this vector but not all AXI4 modules might support this feature.

-## Address Extension
+### Address Extension

 In some cases it is useful to provide a start address before a stream starts.
 Therefore, an AXI4 streaming compatible but proprietary extension is available which is defined as follows: